Usage

 interface = audinterface.Process(process_func=rms)

-The following three commands apply the algorithm and all return the same result as a pandas.Series.
+You can then use one of the process_files(), process_folder(), or process_index() methods to apply the algorithm and return the result as a pandas.Series.

 file start end